Lorenz-127/PP3-task-tracker-cli/docs/refined-overview.md

 Refined Project Overview: Advanced Todo List CLI Application

 The project aims to create a command-line interface (CLI) todo list application using Python.
-We'll start with basic functionality to meet pass criteria, then enhance it to achieve merit, and finally add advanced features for distinction.
+I'll start with basic functionality to meet pass criteria, then enhance it to achieve merit, and finally add advanced features for distinction.

 Data Structure:
-We'll use a SQLite database with a single table for todos.
-The table structure will evolve as we progress:
+I'll use a google sheet as database with a single table for todos.
+The table structure will evolve as I progress:

 1. Pass Level:
    - Table: todos